belikor/lbrytools/README.md

 python zeedit.py [config.py]
 ```

-A configuration file should be passed as the first argument, so it is possible
+A configuration file should be passed as the first argument.
-to have different configurations to download content from different channels.
 ```
 python zeedit.py funny_config.py
 python zeedit.py tech_channels_config.py
+python zeedit.py cooking_conf.py
 ```

 The configuration file specifies the channels to download content from,